pylhc/MapClass2/Readme.md

  * loaded from a fort.18 file generated in MAD-X PTC,
  * or generates a map from a MAD-X twiss table output,

-to calculate the first and second order moments of a beam to any given order.
+to calculate the first and second order moments of a beam to any given map order.
 In addition, several map manipulations can be done.

-The beam is assumed gaussian in the x, px ,y ,py and t.
+The beam is assumed gaussian in the x, px, y, py and t.
 The beam energy spread distribution could be chosen to be gaussian or uniform.

 INSTALL INSTRUCTIONS